|Nutrition Facts (per serving)|

-Ah, the cement mixer.
-It is both one of the most popular shot drinks and, quite honestly, one of the most disgusting.
-Why it remains popular is one of those great mysteries of the bar world.
-The reason may have a lot to do with the reaction of those who drink it and the laugh their friends get out of watching it all go down.
+The cement mixer shot is both one of the most popular shot drinks and, in some opinions, one of the most disgusting.
+Why it has endured is a great mystery in the bar world.
+The reason may have a lot to do with the reaction of those who drink it and the laugh their friends get out of watching it go down.

-The drink itself does not taste bad because citrus and cream are not a poor combination.
-The real problem is the texture; it is named the cement mixer because it's imagined to be a lot like drinking concrete (were you to try that, of course).
-If you have a tendency to gag on weird food textures, it may be best to avoid this one.
-It can be a hard drink to get down and there are tastier shooters, such as the Irish Car Bomb available.
+The drink itself does not taste bad—citrus and cream are not a poor combination.
+The real problem is the texture; it is named the cement mixer because it's imagined to be a lot like drinking concrete.
+If you have a tendency to gag on certain food textures, this shot is probably not for you.
+It can be a hard drink to get down and there are plenty of tastier shooters to enjoy instead.